urosj/reflexive-organism-model/investigations/2025-11-CoherenceOnly-ROM.md

 \mathcal S_{\text{coh}} = (C(x,t), J_C(x,t))
 $$

-represent a cohrence-only ROM, where:
+represent a coherence-only ROM, where:

 - $C(x,t)\ge 0$ be a **coherence density field** on a support $\Omega_t$,
 - $J_C(x,t)$ its associated **coherence flux**, with